BostonUniversitySeniorDesign/SeniorDesign_Miniproject/README.md

 Team 13: Wenjun Ma and Man Hang Henry Chong

- Our team goal is to utilize the wifi scan function which accomplished by Raspberry Pi to detect the number of nearby moving or static hotspot.
- This goal is easily achieved when we use wifi_scan.py to scan and log the data to a specific file which would be transfered into our laptop to be further interpret by wifi_plot.py.
+In this miniproject, our goal is to utilize Raspberry Pi to enable us monitoring the number of static or moving wifi nearby.
+With the function wifi_scan.py and wifi_plot.py, it is relatively easy for us to minitor the number of wifi or hotspot arounding us.
+Through further interpreting the data output, we are able to get some interesting conclusion such as the number of cars or people moving by during a section of time.
+In our miniproject, we will be more focus on the number of cars passing by.

  Please check our report on ![Report.md](https://github.com/WenjunMarvin/Senior-Design-wifi-scan/blob/15f0d7093a59dec1142349d15130f57ec89e71cb/Report.md)